 Just like other aquariums, these nano tanks have plants and often have fish too.
-We are here right now to try and help you find the best plants for nano aquarium.
+We are here right now to try and help you find the best plants for nano aquarium (this is our top pick).
 We made sure to go with plants that stay small, don’t need much maintenance, are fairly hardy, and look nice too. let’s get right to it!

 These Are Our Top Plant Picks;

 Here we have a selection of the 7 best plants for nano aquariums.
 Each of the below options is quite different from all the others.
 Our aim here is not only to tell you about nano aquarium plants that are strong, easy to care for, and beautiful, but to provide you with a nice selection of them too.

 Let’s get to it and look at some of the best plants options for your nano aquarium.
 If you need some tank suggestions then we have reviewed some good options over at this article.